C3 Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 D1.2 Collect continuous data to answer questions of interest involving two variables, and organize the data sets as appropriate in a table of values.

-It would be possible to collect data, either manually or with survey software, then transfer the data to a spreadsheet for analysis and interpretation through code.
+It would be possible to collect data, either manually or with survey program, then transfer the data to a spreadsheet for analysis and interpretation through code.

 Spatial Sense